databio/pypiper/doc/source/intro.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The target audience for pypiper is an individual student or researcher or lab that wants to build a basic pipeline, but to do it better job than just writing a shell script.
+The target audience for pypiper is an individual student or researcher or lab that wants to build a basic pipeline, but to do a better job than just writing a shell script.
 Many bioinformatics pipelines are written by students or technicians who don't have time to learn a full-scale pipelining framework, so they just end up using simple bash scripts to piece together commands because